juglab/featureforest/docs/tutorial.md

 ### Post-processing using SAM2
 If you select the "**Use SAM Predictor**" option, bounding boxes around the regions of the RF-predicted mask will be used as prompts to SAM2.
 Then you will get a nice smooth mask as if you provided those prompts to SAM2.
 Smart, don't you agree?! 😁
-The "**Use SAM Auto-Segmentation**" option will use SAM2 auto-segmentation prediction, then it will select those regions that have an intersection with the RF mask above the set threshold.
-We recommend using this option only if you do have *not too many objects* in the image.
+The "**Use SAM Auto-Segmentation**" option will use SAM2 auto-segmentation prediction and then select regions that intersect with the RF mask above the set threshold.
+We recommend using this option only if you have *not too many objects* in the image.
 Otherwise, it will be slow and take some time to make the final mask.

 !!! info
     - Use the "**Export**" button to save the created mask.
 This way the labels will be *0* for the background and onwards for other classes.
 If you save the mask using the napari file menu, labels will be started from *1* and on...